Great Hooktail Groothakiestert

 Key identification features:

-- Face is yellow with black moustache running across the upper labrum.
+- Face is yellow with black mustache running across the upper labrum.

 - Eyes are a dull turquoise colour.
 Frons has two eyebrows like black stripes.